What is GDPR?

 Users may now also withdraw consent at any time and under some circumstances have the power to make you erase all data held on them (the right to erasure) if it is no longer necessary for the purpose collected.

 You should be prepared to ensure that all information you hold is up-to date and relevant and also that you do not continue to process information (including keeping it on file) if you do not have a legitimate reason to do so.

 What parts of your website do you need to worry about?

 Any forms you use to collect data will now need to be made GDPR compliant.
 This can be contact forms, enquiry forms, e-commerce forms that go through sites such as PayPal.
-If you are collecting absolutely any personal information from users you will need to make sure this collection of data is GDPR compliant.
+If you are collecting absolutely any personal information and other content from users you will need to make sure this collection of data is GDPR compliant.

 You must also make sure that anywhere you are processing that information is also compliant.
 This includes not only the transmission of this information back to head office but also any systems you use to store and retrieve that information.

 Clearly, request consent – before the user clicks the ‘submit’ or ‘send’ button they need to be aware that the information that has been entered on to this form is going to be collected and stored, and most importantly what you plan to use it for.
 We can add a tick box to your forms that users check to give their consent for data to be collected.